IgniteUI/help-topics/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 ### <a id="_Introduction"></a>Introduction

-In this procedure, you create and configure a Person model for ASP.NET MVC Data Annotation Validation using Ignite UI controls.
+In this procedure, you create and configure a Person model for ASP.NET MVC Data Annotation Validation using %%ProductName%% controls.

 ### <a id="_Preview"></a>Preview